conan-io/docs/versioning/lockfiles/bundle.rst

 For each one, it will list all different binaries, identified by their ``package_id`` that are involved in the different lockfiles, listing all lockfiles for each ``package_id``.
 In this case, as ``app1`` only belongs to app1 lockfiles, only one lockfile ``app1_windows.lock``, ``app1_linux.lock`` is in each ``package_id``.
-Also, the package revision ``prev`` is listed, in this case being null, because there is no locked binary in the lockfiles, but is going to be built.
+Also, the package revision ``prev`` is listed, in this case being ``null``, because there is no locked binary in the lockfiles, but is going to be built.

 .. note::